richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

-# Professional R development: being a good boy/girl
+# Raising your code to professional standards

-My article published in the SDJ about professional.
+My article published in the SDJ about raising your code to professional standards.

-# Professional R development: being a good boy/girl
+# Raising your code to professional standards.

 ## Introduction